Where Was 'Sirens' Filmed? All About the Long Island Locations Transformed Into Port Haven

 Where was 'Sirens' filmed?

-Sirens' fictional locale of Port Haven is never placed in a specific state during the series, but the island seems to evoke a New England destination like Nantucket, complete with idyllic waterside mansions and a distinctive ferry.
-However, the show was filmed entirely in New York state.
+Sirens' fictional locale, Port Haven, is never placed in a specific state during the series, but the island seems to evoke a New England destination, such as Nantucket, complete with idyllic waterside mansions and a distinctive ferry.
+However, the show was filmed entirely in New York State.

 To film the miniseries, production headed to the towns of Northport, Lloyd Harbor, and Southold, NY.
-Lloyd Harbor, a small village located on a peninsula touching the Long Island Sound, is best known as the wealthy enclave where celebrities like Billy Joel, Christie Brinkley, and Angelina Jolie once called home.
-For indoor shots, Sirens utilized the soundstages at Steiner Studios in Brooklyn, NYC, per Time Out.
+Lloyd Harbor is a small village on a peninsula that touches the Long Island Sound and is best known as the wealthy enclave where celebrities like Billy Joel, Christie Brinkley, and Angelina Jolie have called home.
+For indoor shots, Sirens utilized the soundstages at Steiner Studios in Brooklyn, per Time Out.

 Simone (Milly Alcock) and Peter (Kevin Bacon) go quahogging (a.k.a. clamming).